krrahul23/krrahul23/README.md

 I'm a software engineer from India.
 I enjoy building everything from small business apps to interactive web apps.
-I'm currently working as Senior Software Engineer at LTIMINDTREE.
-I did  Bachelor of Technology (B-TECH) degree in Computer Science & Engineering in India.
+I'm currently working as a Senior Software Engineer at LTIMINDTREE.
+I did  Bachelor of Technology (B-TECH) in Computer Science & Engineering in India.
 If you would like to get in touch with me, you can do so using the following links:

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Rahul%20Kumar-informational?style=for-the-badge&logo=linkedin&logoColor=eeeeee)](https://www.linkedin.com/in/godnon-dsilva)
 [![Twitter](https://img.shields.io/badge/Twitter-Rahul%20Kumar-informational?style=for-the-badge&logo=twitter&logoColor=eeeeee)](https://twitter.com/godnondsilva)